NCI Hyperthermia Fact

 Introduction:

-Safe Far Infrared thermal therapy (FIR), available to the public for home or business health care, healing and support, are available in the form of a FIR lamp, FIR fabric, or a special thermal therapy unit such as the Far Infrared Dome.
+Safe Far Infrared thermal therapy (FIR), available to the public for home or business health care, healing and support, are available in the form of a FIR lamp, FIR fabric, or an Asian thermal therapy unit such as the Far Infrared Dome.

 -